 - 2. Create internal documents to keep track of community resources that you consider part of your Neighbourhood.
-The Health Commons Solutions Lab has developed tools to help you achieve this: - " Create an online database of community resources, and/or a Google map of community resources, using the Community Map Prototype and Database tool - " Ask other service providers (i.e., your Neighbours) to confirm or complete the details about their services using the Community Resource Cards tool
+The Health Commons Solutions Lab has developed tools to help you achieve this: - " Create an online database of community resources, and/or a Google map of community resources, using the Community Map Prototype and Database tool15 - " Ask other service providers (i.e., your Neighbours) to confirm or complete details about their services using the Community Resource Cards tool16

-- 3. For additional templates of internal documents for your Neighbourhood, consult the Appendix of the CFPC's Best Advice guide. - Consider making certain members of your staff responsible for maintaining internal documents and contacts with other service providers in your Neighbourhood.
+- Consult the Appendix of the CFPC's Best Advice guide for additional templates of internal documents for your Neighbourhood.2 - Consider making certain members of your staff responsible for maintaining internal documents and contacts with other service providers in your Neighbourhood.